Who is Lavolta Press?

 Three of the 29 apportioning scales reconstructed

-for The Edwardian Modiste from the patent application
+for The Edwardian Modiste.

 Copyright by Frances Grimble 1997